cloudfoundry/notifications/README.md

 ```

 #### View and Edit User Preferences
 To view and edit a user's preferences for receiving non-critical notifications, a client will need to be configured with notification_preferences.read scope and notification_preferences.write scope.
-To log in requires openid scope and set authorized_grant_types to authorization_code, refresh_token.

 A client with notification_preferences.admin scope has the ability to retrieve an arbitrary user's preferences.